|Article written by Thomas Aagaard,|

 - the company has the lowest possible salary expenses

-Finding the most optimal solution out of a countless number of combinations is what we at PDC associate with automatic shift planning.
+Finding the most optimal solution out of a countless number of combinations is what we at PDC associate with automated shift planning.
 That is exactly what the software suite PDC Plan helps our customers achieve!

-As a curiosity it can be mentioned that science believes that the finite number of hydrogen atoms in the observable part of the universe amounts to 1082 – another gigantic number with 82 digits but substantially smaller than the number of shift combinations which PDC’s algorithm for automatic shift planning handles for you.
+As a curiosity it can be mentioned that science believes that the finite number of hydrogen atoms in the observable part of the universe amounts to 1082 – another gigantic number with 82 digits but substantially smaller than the number of shift combinations which PDC’s algorithm for automated shift planning handles for you.